Glimmerings

 (*T)

-The Letters of the Living together with the Báb formed the first váhid
+The eighteen Letters of the Living together with the Báb formed the first váhid

-61ACT2 of the Bábí Dispensation.
+61ACT2 (means unity or one) of the Bábí Dispensation.
 All except Táhirih met the Báb face to face.
 Most were young adults.
 In that fateful year of 1844, the Báb was twenty-five, Mullá Husayn was thirty-one, Táhirih was twenty-eight, and Quddús was twenty-two years old.

 And so quietly, extremely quietly, the revolution of the soul of humanity began.
 It was destined to change history forever.